 - Due to the graceful and anatomically correct shape, there is no restriction during speech

-- The patient is provided with a gap-free all-ceramic denture, which offers ideal hygienic conditions.
+- The patient is provided with a gap-free complete-ceramic denture, which offers ideal hygienic conditions.
 The connection is made by cementation, as with a natural tooth, and not by screwing.

 - Better longevity and prognosis

 - The more implants are placed, the higher the price.
-Consequently, the patient has to expect greater costs.
+Therefore, the patient has to calculate for higher costs.

 - The operation lasts longer than with four implants per jaw.